Embrace long walks, local pubs, fresh air and a spoiling selection of country comforts at one of England's finest luxury hotels

 Heckfield Place, Hampshire

 Billionaire Gerald Chan’s eco-friendly passion project may have taken more than a decade to complete, but it was certainly worth the wait.
-Beautifully designed by Ben Thompson, the 38 rooms and six signature suites are tastefully contemporary, with calming sage walls, Persian rugs and impressive artwork, while bespoke minibars and firepits adding a homely touch.
-From the hotel, guests can enjoy serene, meadow-filled views of the 400-acre estate.
+Beautifully designed by Ben Thompson, the 38 rooms and six signature suites are tastefully contemporary, with calming sage walls, Persian rugs and impressive artwork, while bespoke minibars and firepits add a homely touch.
+From the hotel, guests can enjoy serene, meadow-filled views of the 400-acre estate and glimspes of the woodlands and working farm waiting to be explored.

-There are two spectacular restaurants, which is no surprise given that Skye Gyngell oversees the kitchen as culinary director, while former Lime Wood sommelier Louise Gordon is in charge of the wine list.
-The oak-panelled Little Bothy spa offers all-natural Wildsmith treatments, alongside a chic Bodyism gym.
+There are two spectacular restaurants at Heckfield Place, which is no surprise given that Skye Gyngell oversees the kitchen as culinary director, while former Lime Wood sommelier Louise Gordon is in charge of the wine list.
+Marle offers pared back cuisine designed to showcase the majesty of ingredients grown within the Heckfield Place grounds while the cooking at Hearth centres around an open fire with a daily changing menu based on the best of the day's produce.
+The oak-panelled Little Bothy spa offers all-natural Wildsmith treatments alongside a chic Bodyism gym boasting personal training, yoga and pilates classes.

 Location: Heckfield, Hook RG27 0LD